-Tarni James watched her family's former Canterbury home burn down in an arson attack in December 2023.
+Tarni James said a decision to refuse extra planning protections on her family's former Canterbury home after it was destroyed by an arson attack in December 2023 was "a heartbreak".

-Robert "Rob" James bought the house in 1963 for his wife Merle and their four children.
+• Robert "Rob" James bought the house in 1957 for his wife Merle and their four children.
 Merle lived there until her death in June 2020.

-The family sold the property for $3.1 million in November 2020, although the land was later estimated to be worth up to $6 million.
+• The family sold the property for $3.1 million in November 2020, although the land was later estimated to be worth up to $6 million.

-Victoria Police confirmed the house was destroyed in an arson attack in the early hours of December 9, 2023.
+• Victoria Police confirmed the house was destroyed in an arson attack in the early hours of December 9, 2023.
 No charges have been laid and the investigation remains ongoing.

 The house was destroyed by arson in December 2023.